 Examines the complex intersections of modern police forces and society's policing needs and perceptions.
-Discusses ethical dilemmas and current national/local issues to show the complexity of administering justice in modern American society.
-Evaluates leadership qualities needed for people who work in the system.
-Students use critical decision- making, written analysis, verbal presentation, and active observation of police, courts, and correctional settings.
+Discusses ethical dilemmas, bias, use of excessive force, and other current national/local issues to show the complexity of administering justice in modern American society..
+Prerequisite: JUS 101 or 102.